m3t4f1v3/ebbvn/script.md

 fullscreen effect hide 3D

-sfx mc_thunder.mp3 plays
+sfx ed/mc_thunder.mp3 plays

 narrator: the end

-goto edward
+goto ed

 ## Hvid

-bgi hvid/VowPlace.png
+bgi ed/hvid/VowPlace.png
-bgm hvid/high_minded_castle.wav plays
+bgm ed/hvid/high_minded_castle.wav plays
 clear
 Rauf enters from the left
 Heeler enters from the right
-Rauf (hvid/Rauf.png): I, Rauf, take you, Heeler, to be my mostly lawfully wedded they/them, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.
+Rauf (ed/hvid/Rauf.png): I, Rauf, take you, Heeler, to be my mostly lawfully wedded they/them, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.

 pastor bastor: I now pronounce you they/thems.

-Heeler (hvid/Heeler.png): Today is probably the happiest day of my life.
+Heeler (ed/hvid/Heeler.png): Today is probably the happiest day of my life.

 Rauf: That's true.
 If I got married to myself I'd be pretty happy myself.